ingo/ingo.github.io/_recipes/silken_tofu_with_spicy_soy_dressing.md

 title: Silken Tofu With Spicy Soy Dressing
 veggie: "\u2713"
 ---

+Make it your own with other fresh herbs or add crunch with fried shallots or roasted peanuts.
 This recipe is inspired by the many cold silken tofu dishes from East Asia, like Japanese hiyayakko and Chinese liangban tofu.
 This no-cook dish is a handy one to have up your sleeve, especially for warm evenings when the desire to cook is nonexistent.

 ### Ingredients